bl4de/research/raa-ransomware-analysis/README.md

 ### Last step - encryption of files

-**KWgwJwOlqJcs()** finishes all process.
-This function contains a couple of its own, private, scoped functions with the one, which is responsible for encryption:
+Function **KWgwJwOlqJcs()** finishes whole process.
+This function contains a couple of its own, private scoped functions with the one, which is responsible for encryption:

 ```javascript
 function ukBnxEOtjm(EQs) {